-On March 26, Google announced that after 18 months of testing it is beginning to roll out the mobile-first index.
-Back in 2016 Google first detailed its plan to change the way its search index operates and how it will eventually use the mobile version of a website’s content to index its pages.
-Google further explained, “Related, we recently announced that beginning in July 2018, content that is slow-loading may perform less well for both desktop and mobile searchers.”
+Back in 2016 Google first detailed its plan to change the way its search index operates and how it would eventually use the mobile version of a website’s content to index its pages.
+On page speed, Google further explained, “Related, we recently announced that beginning in July 2018, content that is slow-loading may perform less well for both desktop and mobile searchers.”

 What does this mean for your company?

 Mobile-first means that when a site has a different URL for desktop and mobile, Google is crawling and indexing content based on the mobile site first and then primarily using those results for both mobile and desktop SERPs.
 If a site is responsive, there will be no change in the indexing.

 As the number of mobile users continues to grow so too does the need to optimize specifically for the customer experience on mobile.
 The mobile SERP has become increasingly contextual, displaying different layouts depending on the search query, the location from where the search is performed, and user’s past search behaviors on that device.
 In fact, this is how Google improves its own customer experience for its search users.

 BrightEdge Research has found that during the mobile-first calibration period, rank for the same queries–across mobile and desktop–was different for 79% of searches.
 And that 35% of the time the content from a domain that ranks highest is a different page in mobile than in desktop results.
 This is a topic that BrightEdge has been tracking and reporting on since the big mobile update of April 2015.
 We will continue to monitor the degree of alignment and difference in desktop and mobile results after this mobile-first rollout.

 With these changes, brands should continue to focus on 3 primary objectives to succeed with the mobile-first index:

 - Quality.
 Quality content is authoritative and engaging.